 [Whips head up from desk, blinks a few times with the finesse of someone who has just learned what eyelids do, smears a dribble of drool—a drooble—off of bottom left corner of mouth.]

 You've come to the right place!
-As you can see [blindly slaps palms around desk looking for glasses], I am totally professional human who is equipped to help you maybe!
+As you can see [blindly slaps palms around desk looking for glasses], I am a totally professional human who is equipped to help you!

 [Finds glasses, smushes them onto face.
 Scoots closer to computer, which in turn gets me closer to you, Imaginary Person That I Made Up So I Can Pretend I'm Not Just Talking To Myself.]

 Do you love cats?
 Spend a day in Houtong, a village full of cats!
 Do you love Spirited Away?
 Head to Jiufen, the mountain village that looks like it influenced the movie, so who cares if Miyazaki says it didn't!
 Do you love rock formations that vaguely resemble the eroding heads of 16th-century British monarchs?
 Yehliu's got your weirdly specific interest covered!
 (At least until the next big earthquake or typhoon.)

 Eh, thanks for the suggestions, but I'm not really into any of those things.

 Well, why didn't you say that first?
 Just head to Pingxi!
 It's got sky fires galore!